KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/detail-page-content.md

 # Detail Page Content

-In addition to designing the detail page layouts, a variety of information and media would need to be collected in order to finished the detail pages:
+In addition to designing the detail page layouts, a variety of information and media would need to be collected in order to finished the detail pages.
+Here are some examples:
 * Pretty Prairie Steakhouse photos
 * Restaurant info, including contact info
 * Menu info